aeonics-io/aeonics.jit/README.md

 You can use your favourite tool (Maven, Gradle,...) but to be honest, we prefer the plain simple standard and out-of-the-box `javac`.

-The binary distribution of the *aeonics.system* core `ae.jar` should be in the current directory and the *aeonics.http* plugin `aeonics.http.jar` should be in the `plugins` directory.
+The binary distribution of the *aeonics.boot* jar should be in the current directory, and the *aeonics.core* and *aeonics.http* jars should be in the `plugins` directory.

 ```shell